theme 4 the changing quality of life 4c leisure and travel

 New cards

-Changes to butlins:
+Changes to butlins late period:

-People didnt like the regimented nature of The camp
+People didn’t like the regimented nature of the camp

-Started to offer holidays to teenagers with disposable income - tabloid stories of vandalism drinking, sex and antisocial behaviour
+Started to offer holidays to teenagers with disposable income - tabloid stories of vandalism drinking, and antisocial behaviour

 25